Site Map | Home

 2 - Principals of Refinancing, and Replacements

-The availability of advances to each member is based on the financial condition of the member, the adequacy of collateral pledged to the EMRC to secure such advances, and the member’s compliance with the prevailing laws and regulations.
-A member’s access to advances is contingent upon:
+The availability of advances to each client is based on the financial condition of the Client, the adequacy of collateral pledged to the EMRC to secure such advances, and the client’s compliance with the prevailing laws and regulations.
+A client’s access to advances is contingent upon:

-2. Demonstration and maintenance of creditworthiness and the required commitment to residential housing finance as required by applicable laws and executive regulations;
+1. Demonstration and maintenance of creditworthiness and the required commitment to mortgage finance as required by applicable laws and executive regulations;

-4. Adequate collateral as per Qualified Collateral covering at least 120% of requested borrowing; and
+3. Adequate collateral as per Qualified Collateral covering at least 110% of requested borrowing (According to Product type); and

-5. Full recourse on the member in case of any default on the underlying mortgage loans.
+4. Full recourse on the client in case of any default on the underlying mortgage loans.

-Prior to accepting a commitment for an advance or disbursing an advance, credit and collateral analyses will be performed to ensure compliance with EFSA's regulations and advances guidelines, and to verify the borrowing institution's financial integrity.
-Borrowing capacity, as determined by the member's ability to repay principal and interest, will be reviewed as outlined below.
+Prior to accepting a commitment for an advance or disbursing an advance, credit and collateral analyses will be performed to ensure compliance with FRA's regulations and advances guidelines, and to verify the borrowing institution's financial integrity.
+Borrowing capacity, as determined by the client’s ability to repay principal and interest, will be reviewed as outlined below.
 At a minimum, the following will be reviewed:

-All extensions of credit to shareholders by EMRC must be secured by sufficient qualified collateral at all times.
-In accordance with applicable regulations, EMRC is not permitted to lend to members on an unsecured basis.
-In addition to qualified collateral EMRC will have full legal recourse to members.
-A detailed listing of the types of collateral that EMRC is able to accept is included in Appendix A of the Policy.
-The amount of collateral pledged establishes a ceiling on the member's borrowing capacity with EMRC.
+All extensions of credit to clients by EMRC must be secured by sufficient qualified collateral at all times.
+In accordance with applicable regulations, EMRC is not permitted to lend to clients on an unsecured basis.
+In addition to qualified collateral EMRC will have full legal recourse on clients.
+The amount of collateral pledged establishes a ceiling on the client's borrowing capacity with EMRC.
 EMRC's senior management, with the approval of the Board, may grant exceptions to the provisions of this policy when necessary or in EMRC's interest.
 Extensions of credit will be:

-• In compliance with EFSA's regulations and advances guidelines; and
+• In compliance with FRA's regulations and advances guidelines;

 • In accordance with the Mortgage Finance Law and relevant executive regulations.